 To help you create connection, find alignment and take action, I use five yoga poses and recommend them for different aspects of the business.

 Mountain Pose or Tadasana

 Stillness.
 Stand tall like a mountain.

-This brings you to a still, grounded, presence.
-It’s a moment to check-in with yourself, notice your breath, your feelings and your needs.
-A time to turn from the outer world and ‘doing’, to your inner world and ‘being’.
+This brings you to a still, grounded presence.
+It’s a moment to check in with yourself and notice your breath, feelings and needs.
+A time to turn from the outer world and ‘to do to your inner world and ‘being‘.
 This is a movement away from giving and towards receiving.
 This pose will take you into peace, calm and strength.

-I choose this posture: Before I start the business day, anytime I need to check in with myself, and to bring a grounded presence before a meeting or presentation.
+I choose this posture: Before starting the business day, I need to check in with myself and bring a grounded presence before a meeting or presentation.

 Goddess Pose or Utkata Konasana

 Energise.
 Power up the feminine energy that created the universe.